Diamond White: 2013–present: Acting

 In March 2013, White had a small role on The Big Bang Theory.
 She also performed a song with Toby Gad ("Peace") for world refugee day.
 In July 2013, White was featured in an episode of the Nickelodeon television series The Haunted Hathaways, thereafter becoming a recurring character on the show.
 She also voices the recurring character Ruby on the Disney Junior show Sofia the First.
 In May 2015, White was featured in a YouTube mashup of "Shut Up and Dance" by Walk the Moon and "Want to Want Me" by Jason Derulo with artist Sam Tsui.
 In June 2015, White announced during one of her videos that she was finishing her debut album and she was releasing the first single off of it soon.
 In September 2015, the first single "Born Rich" was released off the Pressure EP; White also released another song in October called "Lie On The Night".
 The EP was released in December 2015.
 In November 2015, White voiced Fuli the Cheetah in the television pilot film The Lion Guard: Return of the Roar and later on its TV show The Lion Guard which premiered in January 2016.
-In late-2016, White guest-starred as Sage on the third and final season of the popular Disney Channel television series Girl Meets World.
+In late-2016, White guest-starred as Sage on the third and final season of the Disney Channel television series Girl Meets World.
 In October 2016, White starred as Tiffany Simmons in Tyler Perry's horror comedy Boo!
 A Madea Halloween and, in October 2017, reprised her role in the sequel Boo 2!
 A Madea Halloween.
 White also portrayed the role of Piper in the 2018 film Rock Steady Row.
-White has also been cast as a recurring guest star in the final season of Empire, a Fox series.
+White was also cast as a recurring guest star in the final season of Empire, a Fox series.
 She also played Babs Byuteman in the animated series Pinky Malinky in 2019.
 In 2020, she joined the cast of the CBS soap opera The Bold and the Beautiful as Paris Buckingham, sister of established character, Zoe Buckingham (Kiara Barnes); she made her debut on November 2, 2020.
-White voices the titular character in Moon Girl and Devil Dinosaur.
-White has also appeared on The Wayne Ayers Podcast.
+White also voiced the title character in Moon Girl and Devil Dinosaur and reprises her role in Spidey and His Amazing Friends.